-By Our Readers / Edited by Sarah Blackburn / Photos by Michael Piazza / Styled by Catrine Kelty
+Photos by Michael Piazza / Styled by Catrine Kelty / Recipes by Our Readers

 Sandwich shops and trucks are popping up all over the Boston area, and to great acclaim; some places, like Cutty’s in Brookline, have such a following that their most popular item, the slow-roasted pork and fennel on an Iggy’s sesame roll, is only made on Saturdays and sells out every week.
-Moody’s Delicatessen in Waltham not only cures their own locally-raised meats for the deli case, but their specialty sandwiches, using prime local ingredients, draw huge lines at lunch (the Banh Mi and the Katz are not to be missed).
-Mei Mei Street Kitchen’s “Double Awesome” is so awesome it helped move them from food truck to brick and mortar in just 2 short years.
+Moody’s Delicatessen in Waltham not only cures their own locally-raised meats for the deli case, but their specialty sandwiches—using prime local ingredients—draw huge lines at lunch (the Banh Mì and the Katz are not to be missed).
+Mei Mei Street Kitchen’s “Double Awesome” is so awesome it helped move them from food truck to brick and mortar in just two short years.
 It’s pretty clear Boston is in the midst of a sandwich love affair.

 But does anyone still make them at home, we wondered?
 Are sandwiches just a lunchtime meal, or are they part of a weekly dinner routine as well?
 Do people prefer them toasted, or on soft, buttery brioche?
 In a wrap, or open-faced?
 We wanted to know, so we asked our readers to share their favorite sandwiches for this season’s Readers’ Recipe Contest.
 We were thrilled to find so many original recipes and our five favorites are printed below.
 We hope you’ll make them to pack in your lunchbox, serve to a crowd, or just enjoy at your table with family and friends.